23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

 5. Make a Latte with a French Press

-Now that you have made espresso with your French Press, why don’t you take the next step and have it do double duty and use it to make frothed milk for a latte!
+Now that you have made espresso with your French Press, why don’t you take the next step and have it do double duty to make frothed milk for a latte!

-Simply take warm milk either heated on the stove or in the microwave, and pour it into the french press.
-After moving the plunger up and down quickly a few times, you will create a rich texture in the milk that will pair perfectly with the French Press espresso.
+Simply take warm milk either heated on the stove or in the microwave, and pour it into the French press.
+After moving the plunger up and down quickly a few times, you will create a rich, frothy texture in the milk that will pair perfectly with the French Press espresso.

-By combining some extra pieces of equipment, like a water bottle, in unconventional ways, you can make a DIY worthy cold brew coffee maker easy.
+By combining some extra pieces of equipment, like a water bottle, in unconventional ways, you can make a DIY worthy cold brew coffee maker easily.

-The coconut oil helps to provide large amounts of energy without the crash and the grass fed butter gives your body essential nutrients and vitamins for peak performance.
+The coconut oil helps to provide large amounts of energy without the crash, and the grass fed butter gives your body (and brain) essential nutrients and vitamins for peak performance.